 There is room for more rigs, but it is a little uneven and it is not totally open area.
-However there is plenty of room if you know how to operate your vehicle.
+However there is plenty of room.

 I have had a 35 foot 5th wheel live here, and I owned a 27 ft pull trailer as well as a 24 ft class A and a 19 ft Class C. I now own a 25 ft pull trailer.

 I prefer not to have any large Class A's.
 It would be problematic to negotiate as they are higher.
 5th wheels, especially the newer models are very tall and the pull through area might be interesting due to a large cottonwood I have.
-If I get it trimmed then that would not be so much of an issue.
 However there is room to come in, and do a 3 point turnaround.

-There is plenty of room to park extra vehicles near your camper or motorhome, and if you have 2 rigs in your party I might consider this as well depending on the type.
+There is lots of room to turn around and park extra vehicles near your camper or motorhome, and if you have 2 rigs in your party I might consider this as well depending on the type.